shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you learn how to keep other people from interacting with you.
 As an action, you can make yourself invisible.
 The duration of this effect is equal to your Spell Duration.
 You can use this feature a number of times equal to your Proficiency Bonus, regaining all expended uses after a long rest.

-As an action, you can dismiss this effect.
+As a free action, you can dismiss this effect.

 This effect ends automatically if you attack or cast a spell.